ipld/ipld/design/libraries/nodes-and-kinds.md

 - Yes, `Node` is implemented by types that just hold basic Data Model info;
 - `Node` is also implemented by [Advanced Data Layouts](../../schemas/advanced-layouts.md) --
-	- consider a HAMT that spans many separately-seralized chunks of data; it should still be usable as if it's a regular map.
+	- consider a HAMT that spans many separately-serialized chunks of data; it should still be usable as if it's a regular map.
 - `Node` is also implemented by [Schema-typed Nodes](../../schemas/) --
-	- Both if implemented by a single implementation that evalates rules at runtime (so, finite count of implementing types and known at core library compile time)...
+	- Both if implemented by a single implementation that evaluates rules at runtime (so, finite count of implementing types and known at core library compile time)...
 	- or if handled by codegen/macros (unknown count / open set of implementors of `Node`; not known at core library compile time; may be created in other packages that import the core, rather than core importing them!).

 Even further, some libraries may choose to make even more various